-Roques designed an algorithm for the computation of the Galois group of Mahler equations of order 2 [124].
+Roques designed an algorithm for the computation of the Galois group of Mahler equations of order 2 [139].
 This group reflects the algebraic relations between the solutions.
 So its computation is relevant in transcendence theory.
 Roques' algorithm relies on deciding the existence of rational solutions to some nonlinear Mahler equations that are analogues of Riccati differential equations.
-For this task, Roques proposes an algorithm reminiscent of Petkovšek's algorithm [119], with an exponential arithmetic complexity as it has to iterate through all monic factors of well-identified polynomials.
-Building on recent progress in the linear case [67], we want to obtain a polynomial-time algorithm for this decidability problem, or at least one that is not exponentially sensitive to the degree of the polynomial coefficients of the equation.
+For this task, Roques proposes an algorithm reminiscent of Petkovšek's algorithm [134], with an exponential arithmetic complexity as it has to iterate through all monic factors of well-identified polynomials.
+Building on recent progress in the linear case [76], we want to obtain a polynomial-time algorithm for this decidability problem, or at least one that is not exponentially sensitive to the degree of the polynomial coefficients of the equation.

-An application of this work will be a new algorithm to decide the differential transcendence of solutions of Mahler equations of order 2, following a criterion given by Dreyfus, Hardouin and Roques (see [76, 124]).
+An application of this work will be a new algorithm to decide the differential transcendence of solutions of Mahler equations of order 2, following a criterion given by Dreyfus, Hardouin and Roques (see [87, 139]).
 This would make it possible to prove new results about some classical Mahler functions and the relations between them.
-An example will be to reprove and extend the hypertranscendence of the solutions to the Mahler equation satisfied by the generating series of the Stern sequence [74].
+An example will be to reprove and extend the hypertranscendence of the solutions to the Mahler equation satisfied by the generating series of the Stern sequence [85].

-3.3.4 Algorithmic determination of algebraic values of Mahler functions in [26], to highlight its computational limitations, before optimizing its subtasks.
-We are thinking in particular of the rationality test, for which an algorithm was given in [34] and another of better complexity has appeared recently [67], and of the search for minimal equations, for which structured linear algebra techniques must allow practical efficiency.
+3.3.4 Algorithmic determination of algebraic values of Mahler functions

+We aim at studying the special values of Mahler functions, going through the search for algebraic values and more generally for algebraic relations between values.
+We will resume the analysis of the algorithm in [35], to highlight its computational limitations, before optimizing its subtasks.
+We are thinking in particular of the rationality test, for which an algorithm was given in [43] and another of better complexity has appeared recently [76], and of the search for minimal equations, for which structured linear algebra techniques must allow practical efficiency.